vanhuycx/SalesAnalysis_Project/README.md

 -Change the type of columns (to_numeric, to_datetime)

-Once we have cleaned up our data a bit, we move the data exploration section.
-In this section we explore high level business questions related to our data:
+**Once we have cleaned up our data a bit, we move the data exploration section.
+In this section we explore high level business questions related to our data:**

 -What was the best month for sales?
 How much was earned that month?

 -What city sold the most product?

 -What time should we display advertisemens to maximize the likelihood of customer’s buying product?

-**Aditional question: At 12 (12pm) and 19 (7pm), what city orders the most quantity of product?
+**Aditional question: At that time/hour(s), what city orders the most quantity of product?**

 -What products are most often sold together?

 -What product sold the most?
 Why do you think it sold the most?

-To answer these questions we walk through many different pandas & matplotlib methods.
-They include:
+**To answer these questions we walk through many different pandas & matplotlib methods.
+They include:**

 -Adding columns